bacpop/bacpop-website/content/blog/ggCaller.md

 I give a brief overview of bacterial pangenome analysis, and what problems our tool, ggCaller, solves.

-## The bacterial pangenome – quantifying within-species diversity?
+## The bacterial pangenome – quantifying within-species diversity

 A genome is a set of biological instructions, known as ‘genes’, that describe how to make and maintain a living organism.
 The biological similarities and differences we observe between organisms, either between those that are closely or distantly related, are in no small part due to the genes they possess.
 By identifying the genes within an organism’s genome, we can make predictions about how it behaves, such as how it interacts with other organisms, and in which environments it can survive.